 Inglorious Bastards (2009):

-The film is a war film directed by Quentin Tarantino, starring Brad Pitt, Christoph Waltz, Michael Fassbender, Eli Roth, Diane Kruger.
+The film is a war film directed by Quentin Tarantino, starring Brad Pitt, Christoph Waltz, Michael Fassbender, Eli Roth, and Diane Kruger.
 The film tells a story about two plots to assassinate Nazi Germany’s leadership, one planned by Shosanna Dreyfus Laurent, a young French Jewish cinema proprietor and the other by a team of Jewish American soldiers led by First Lieutenant Aldo Raine Brad Pitt.
-Christoph Waltz co-stars as Hans Landa, an SS colonel tracking down Raine’s group and who is connected to Shosanna’s past.
+Christoph Waltz co-stars Hans Landa, an SS colonel tracking down Raine’s group and who is connected to Shosanna’s past.
 The film’s title was inspired by Italian director Enzo G. Castellari’s macaroni combat film The Inglorious Bastards (1978).

 X-Men: First Class (2011):